-"Silent film" clips of a man being comically chased by a skeleton and the devil from this film are featured during the opening montage of "Persona" (1966).
+"Silent film" clips of a man being comically chased by a skeleton and the devil are featured during the opening montage.

-Anna's shout is briefly heard in the midle of the movie.
+Anna's shout is briefly heard in the middle of the movie.

 A film excerpt is shown, before Bergman's present words evoking it.

 Shown during the In Memoriam tribute (Ingmar Bergman)

 Discussed and analyzed

 The wheat scene with towards the end of the film is a direct visual parody of Ingmar Bergman's classic Persona.
 The juxtaposition of faces is an homage to Bergman's trademark shots.

 Part of basis for parody "Whispers of the Wolf".

 The scene where Gabe imagines Sam and Reggie togheter before sex recreates the composition of faces of Bergman's film.

 Mueller's profile against Trump's face is a direct nod to an iconic shot in Ingmar Bergman's "Persona."